Connect with us

 Trading Futures vs Options

-Futures trading is an investment process that enables traders to profit by taking advantage of cost and price differences between the commodity they bought and sold.
-An options contract allows an investor to take advantage of price fluctuations without buying or selling the underlying security itself.
+Futures trading is an investment process that enables traders to profit by taking advantage of cost and price differences between the commodities they buy and sell.
+An options contract allows an investor to take advantage of price fluctuations without buying or selling the underlying security.
 But how do these two trading strategies differ?

 What Is Futures Trading?

 Futures Trading enables buyers and sellers to purchase goods at a future date at a specific price.
-A futures contract has a buyer and seller, but there’s also a third party: the clearinghouse who ensures that all contracts offered for sale or purchase will be honoured when it comes time for delivery.
-The clearinghouse becomes the buyer to every seller and seller to every buyer of a futures contract.
+A futures contract has a buyer and seller, but there’s also a third party: the clearinghouse that ensures that all warranties offered for sale or purchase will be honored for delivery.
+The clearinghouse becomes the buyer to every seller and the seller to every futures contract buyer.

-In most cases, both parties are required to deposit margin with their respective brokers as collateral against a possible market decline.
+In most cases, both parties must deposit a margin with their respective brokers as collateral against a possible market decline.
 In some cases, especially if the parties agree on delivery months in advance, only one party has to post a margin.

 Benefits Of Futures Trading

-Futures trading is complex and has lots of benefits for people involved in it.
+Futures trading is complex and has many benefits for the people involved.
 Some of these benefits include:

 • Speculation on commodities with low initial margins